TaniaSakun/goit-rdb-hw-04/README.md

 Go to the database you worked with on the topic.
+### Task 3
-### 3. Write a query using the FROM and INNER JOIN operators that joins all the data tables we loaded from the files: order_details, orders, customers, products, categories, employees, shippers, and suppliers.
+Write a query using the FROM and INNER JOIN operators that joins all the data tables we loaded from the files: order_details, orders, customers, products, categories, employees, shippers, and suppliers.
 To do this, you need to find common keys.
 Check that the query is executed correctly.
 ```
 USE dz_3_Sakun;